Fay4z/dsa-c-/Readme.md

 # Data Structures and Algorithms Learning Repository

 This repository is dedicated to learning and implementing various Data Structures and Algorithms (DSA) concepts.
-It serves as a personal learning journey and a resource for others interested in DSA.
+This repository also serves as a personal learning journey and a resource for others interested in DSA.

 ## Tech Stack